 The most common cause of breakages is wearing dentures past their prime.
 We recommend that you have your dentures checked for relines in two years, relined in four years and replaced in eight years, depending on your tendency to grind and clench your teeth.

 What can I do with my old dentures?

 Don’t throw them away, bring them to us!
 We recycle old dentures and give them to a local artist who creates beautiful pieces for sale at local markets in Kelowna!

-Interested in a new set of dentures or got a question?
+Interested in a new set of dentures?
 Feel free to give us a call.